PushTheWorld/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

    If there is no 'libraries' folder in the above folder, create one.

-6. Open the Arduino IDE, restart the Arduino IDE if it was open.
+8. Open the Arduino IDE 1.5.8, restart the Arduino IDE if it was open.

 The files contained in the RFduino folder are custom builds for OpenBCI by our good friends over at RFdigital.
 Those guys are great!
 They helped us to squeeze all of the speed we could get out of the RFduinoGZLL library, and also gave us access to 25 discreet channels for OpenBCI boards to work on.
 ROCK!